 (f) All rights, exemptions from liability, defenses and immunities of Carnival under this contract shall also inure to the benefit of Carnival’s facilities, whether at sea or ashore, servants, agents, managers, affiliated or related companies, suppliers, shipbuilders and manufacturers of component parts and independent contractors, including, but not limited to, shore excursion or tour operators, ship’s physician, ship’s nurse, retail shop personnel, health and beauty staff, fitness staff, video diary staff, and other concessionaires, who shall have no liability to the Guest, either in contract or in tort, which is greater than or different from that of Carnival.

-(g) This contract constitutes the entire agreement between Carnival and Guest and supersedes all other agreements, oral or written.
+(g) Except as otherwise expressly provided herein, this contract constitutes the entire agreement between Carnival and Guest and supersedes all other agreements, oral or written.
 Any alteration to any term of this contract must be in writing and authorized by Carnival.
+In the event of a direct conflict between a provision of this contract and a provision of the Cruise Industry Passenger Bill of Rights (PBOR) in effect at the time of booking PBOR controls.
+Guests purchasing Carnival LIVE concert tickets, spa services or shore excursions through Carnival are subject to the additional terms and conditions at http://www.carnival.com/legal/shore-excursions-terms.aspx which are incorporated by reference.
 Except as provided in Clause 13 below, should any provision of this contract be contrary to or invalid by virtue of the law of the jurisdiction in which this contract is sought to be enforced or be so held by a court of competent jurisdiction, such provision(s) shall be deemed to be severed from the Contract and of no effect and all remaining provisions herein shall be in full force and effect and constitute the Contract of Carriage.

 2. NATURE OF CRUISE AND GUEST’S OBLIGATIONS